-To create, view and maintain

-Requirements in a text based tool that

-resembles working in a word processor

-or spreadsheet.
-Details can be added to

-the Requirements and Requirement

-properties can be added from drop-down

-lists.
-When the Requirements are

-changed in the Specification Manager

-the changes are conveniently reflected in
+To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
+Details can be added to the Requirements and Requirement properties can be added from drop-down lists.
+When the Requirements are changed in the Specification Manager the changes are conveniently reflected in the Browser window and all other windows.

-Options for the Specification Manager
+Options for the Specification Manager There are a wide range of options

-There are a wide range of options available from the options menu, to tailor the way you use the Specification Manager.
-These include Level (hierarchical) Numbering, Auto Naming, Spell Check, Documentation, Import and Export of Requirements, access to various related tools and more.
+available from the options menu, to tailor

+the way you use the Specification

+Manager.
+These include Level

+(hierarchical) Numbering, Auto Naming,

+Spell Check, Documentation, Import and

+Export of Requirements, access to

+various related tools and more.